Have you found a drifter? Does it look like this?

 Does it have a label like this?

-If yes, then you found a drifter, and you might wonder what to do with it.
-This page is here to help you to decide whether or not to recover the drifter.
+If yes, then you found a drifter, and you might be wondering what to do with it.
+This page is here to help you to decide!

-- If you have found the drifter at sea but tangled up in flotsam, please untangle it, staighten the drogue plates (if they are bent and battered), and put it back in the water.
-If you can, take a picture of it and email the picture to us (we are interested ito know how often this happens).
+- If you have found the drifter at sea but tangled up in flotsam, please untangle it, straighten the drogue plates (if they are bent and battered), and put it back in the water.
+If you can, take a picture of it and email the picture to us (we are interested to know how often this happens).

 To recover, please proceed as follow:

-- Unclip the GPS tracker unit from the door spring as shown below.
+- Remove the electrical tape around the GSP tracker unit, and unclip it from the door spring as shown below.

 - Unscrew the "door stop" coil spring from the top of the drifter as shown below.